ethux/GitMRAI/README.md

 ### 🐳 Docker Compose

-To simplify the deployment process, you can use Docker Compose.
+You can also choose to use Docker Compose.
 This will build and run the application in a Docker container.

 #### Prerequisites
 - Docker